JakobOrion/around-react/README.md

 * Clicking a card image opens the full size image popup
 * Popups can be closed by clicking the "x" button

-The remaining functionality will be ported in the next sprint.

 ### Some of the new tools and techniques learned this sprint